Larouex/open-fermentation-project/README.md

 - The Automation Software to Manage a Fermentation Recipe Lifecycle
 - Cloud Integration for Telemetry and Monitoring

-The **Saluminator "Curing" Appliance** is a registered trademark of Larouex Gourmet Foods LLC.
+The **Saluminator&reg; "Curing" Appliance** is a registered trademark of Larouex Gourmet Foods LLC.
 The appliance was developed by Larry W Jordan Jr. The trademark and logo are registered for commercial products and projects.

+&nbsp;<img src="./assets/SaluminatorLogoTrans.png" width="300"/>

 The **Open Fermentation Project** allows for the non-commercial use of everything!

-&nbsp;<img src="./assets/SaluminatorLogoTrans.png" width="300"/>

 ## The Hardware

-We have opened up the design and provide complete instructions on how to build the device.
-We encourage folks to build one for themselves and the only restriction is that we ask that you do not apply the Saluminator trademark for any commercial projects, products or collateral without our express wriiten consent.
+We have opened up the design and are providing complete instructions on how to build the Saluminator&reg; Fermenation device.
+We encourage folks to build one for themselves!

+The only restriction is that we ask that you do not apply the Saluminator&reg; Trademark for any commercial projects, products or collateral without our express written consent.

 [Click here for Hardware](./hardware/)

 ## The Software

-Recipes in the Saluminator are fixed with a starting time and a ending time.
-The time between is the “Recipe Cycle” and it can be as simple as one set of settings applied to the whole fermentation cycle or more complex with three(3) phases in the cycle automatically managed by the Saluminator’s automation software.'
+Recipes in the Saluminator&reg; are fixed with a starting time and a ending time.
+The time between is the “Recipe Cycle” and it can be as simple as one set of settings applied to the whole fermentation cycle or more complex with three(3) phases in the cycle automatically managed by the device's automation software.

 [Click here for Software](./software/)